 Payment transaction fees

-Payment transaction fees are a percentage, fixed, or blended fee that’s charged by the payment gateway provider for processing the transaction.
+Payment transaction fees are a percentage, fixed, or blended fee charged by the payment gateway provider for processing a transaction.
 Some payment service providers have variable transaction fees depending on the payment method the customer uses, while others charge a fixed rate.

 We recommend opting for fixed rates.
 They’re consistent, predictable, and easier to plan around.
 Fixed rates also give you peace of mind to accept all payment methods without risking any surprises on your next payout—no matter how much you sell.